 Construction and acquisition costs for veterans' homes represent construction costs of homes that will be transferred to veterans upon completion.
 When constructing a new home, title and ownership of the property is retained by the Organization until such time the Organization transfers ownership to the veteran.
-Prior to transfer of ownership, costs incurred, and donations of materials and services received by the Organization for these activities are recorded as an asset of the Organization in the statements of financial position.
+Prior to transfer of ownership, costs incurred, and donations of materials and services received for these activities are recorded as an asset of the Organization in the statements of financial position.

 To the extent that all significant conditions are met, a liability representing the commitment to transfer the home to a veteran is established in the same amount as the related asset.
 Upon transfer of ownership, the full cost of the property and the corresponding liability are both reduced to zero.
-Construction and Acquisition Costs for Veterans' Homes and the related liability Commitment to Transfer Homes to Veterans totaled \$1,358,978 at December 31, 2022 and \$952,849 at December 31, 2021.
+Construction and Acquisition Costs for Veterans' Homes and the related liability Commitment to Transfer Homes to Veterans totaled \$288,979 at December 31, 2023 and \$1,358,978 at December 31, 2022.